See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 Which card offers the best deal?

 That depends on how you plan to spend your money during the second quarter of 2019.
-For example, if you have a long commute to work each day, or if there’s a road trip in your near future, the Chase Freedom card offers the better deal.
-But if you spend a large amount on food each month, you could benefit more from Discover’s grocery stores category.
+For example, if you spend a large amount on food each month or if you have a home improvement project in the works, Chase offers the better deal.
+But if you have a long commute to work each day or if you frequently use ride-sharing, you could benefit more from Discover’s gas stations, Uber and Lyft category.

 Beyond the second quarter, though, we can’t tell you which card offers the better deal.
 Based on the past year, we can speculate that Chase may offer the bonus rate on restaurant, department store and Chase Pay purchases sometime during 2019.
 But because they don’t release their full calendar in advance, it’s impossible to tell which card will best suit your spending habits throughout the year.